 For some people, symptoms occur only in response to a physical stimulus.
 For some people who have other allergies, a physical stimulus makes symptoms worse.

-What causes this type of allergic reaction is not understood.
+What causes a physical allergic reaction is not understood.
 One theory suggests that the physical stimulus changes a protein in the skin.
-The immune system mistakes this protein for a foreign substance and attacks it.
+The immune system then mistakes this protein for a foreign substance and attacks it.
 Sensitivity to sunlight (photosensitivity Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from infection with Helicobacter... read more ) is an example.
-Ultraviolet light changes proteins in the skin, which the body then identifies as foreign and attacks.
+Ultraviolet light in sunlight changes proteins in the skin, which the body then identifies as foreign and attacks.
 Photosensitivity is sometimes triggered by the use of drugs (such as antibiotics), some cosmetics (such as skin creams, lotions, and oils), or other substances.

 When people who are sensitive to heat are exposed to heat or engage in any activity that causes sweating, they may develop small, intensely itchy hives that are surrounded by a ring of redness—a condition called cholinergic urticaria.

 When people who are sensitive to cold are exposed to cold, they may develop hives, asthma, a runny nose, nasal stuffiness, or angioedema.
-Rarely, a widespread anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
+Rarely, a severe, widespread anaphylactic reaction Anaphylactic Reactions Anaphylactic reactions are sudden, widespread, potentially severe and life-threatening allergic reactions.
 Anaphylactic reactions often begin with a feeling of uneasiness, followed by tingling... read more occurs.

-The best treatment is to avoid the stimulus that causes the physical allergy.
+The best treatment for physical allergies is to avoid the stimulus that causes the physical allergy.
 For example, people who are very sensitive to sunlight should use a sunscreen and avoid exposure to the sun as much as possible.

 An antihistamine can usually relieve itching.
 The most effective treatments are cyproheptadine for hives caused by cold and hydroxyzine for hives caused by heat or emotional stress.